LEYAL ship recycling Ltd. (LEYAL Gemi Söküm) is the leading ship dismantling

 assessment, verification and certification body accredited by both UKAS and ANSI-ASQ.

-LEYAL is also proud to have been contracted for the recycling of the two most high profile vessels to arrive to Turkey for recycling
+LEYAL is also proud to have been contracted for the recycling of the highest profile vessels to arrive to Turkey for recycling

 in the case of a 150,000 dwt FPSO from a European oil major (the first and only FPSO to have been recycled in Turkey),

 and more recently, having been awarded a contract by the British

-Navy for the recycling of the aircraft carriers HMS Invincible in 2011 and HMS Ark Royal in 2013.
+Navy for the recycling of the flagship aircraft carriers HMS Invincible in 2011 and HMS Ark Royal in 2013.
 Furthermore in recent years LEYAL has also been the

 Working with LEYAL also carries the stamp of approval of the International Ship Recycling Association (ISRA), a Dutch non-government organization